hashicorp/is-consul-health-agent/README.md

 The health checking logic was derived from the HashiCorp Cloud Platform team's [Consul Host Manager](https://github.com/hashicorp/cloud-consul-host-manager) agent.

 ## Configuration
-A systemd unit file is included in this repository, which will launch the agent and ensure it it restarted in the event of failure.
-The unitfile alone, however, is not enough to launch the application.
+A systemd unit file is included in this repository, which will launch the agent and ensure it is restarted in the event of failure.
+The unit file alone, however, is not enough to launch the application.
 It is necessary to provide a [drop-in unit](https://coreos.com/os/docs/latest/using-systemd-drop-in-units.html) to configure environment variables the application relies on to communicate with the Consul cluster.

 For example, if the loaded systemd unit is named `consul-health.service`, a drop-in may look like this: